AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

 ## General overview

 When allocating a heap object, we bump `Hp` and compare to `HpLim`.
-If the test fails we branch to ???.
+If the test fails we branch to one of the helpers in `rts/HeapStackCheck.cmm`.
 Usually this code tests an interrupt flag (to see if execution should be brought tidily to a halt); grabs the next block of allocation space; makes `Hp` point to it and `HpLim` to its end; and returns.
 If there are no more allocation-space blocks, garbage collection is triggered.

 Source files: [rts/HeapStackCheck.cmm](https://gitlab.haskell.org/ghc/ghc/blob/master/rts/HeapStackCheck.cmm)